Why join DataCite ?

 The repository information provided will be used and displayed throughout DataCite services including search, data usage statistics, Member DOI statistics, and third-party indexing services.

 How to join DataCite ?

-If you are interested in a DataCite membership please fill out the application form and DataCite staff (reachable via email@example.com) will be in touch with you.
+If you are interested in a DataCite membership please send an email to firstname.lastname@example.org and we will get in touch with you.